Chicago may try again to lease Midway Airport

 The city expects it will receive responses from qualified lease bidders in the first quarter of 2013.

-The mayor also plans to create a blue-ribbon committee of members of the city council, along with business, labour and civic leaders to select an independent adviser to review the deal.
+The mayor also plans to create a blue-ribbon committee of members of the city council, along with business, labor and civic leaders to select an independent adviser to review the deal.

-Chicago’s approach for a lease deal won the support of Southwest Airlines Co (LUV.N), the airport’s biggest carrier.
+Chicago’s approach for a lease deal won the support of Southwest Airlines Co, the airport’s biggest carrier.

 “Like the city, we want to better understand the market opportunity and the impact on our business and passengers,” Gary Kelly, Southwest’s CEO and president, said in a statement.